-Save items to your favorites and access exclusive information and resources.
+Save products to your favorites lists and access additional website resources.

 A species of banana native to the Philippines sometimes referred to as "BacBac".
 This hard fiber is a tree-like vine prized for its exceptional strength and flexibility; it is easily replenished, renewing itself every 3-6 months.
 Naturally thin abaca vines are harvested and woven onto chair frames.
 Once dried and sealed, abaca seats are incredibly durable and lend a natural beauty to contemporary forms.